Projects in the City of Muncie

 Size: 13 more acres (with 5.6 acre sized pond)

-Location: Southwest side on South Tillotson Avenue
+Location: Southwest side on South Tillotson Avenue at Memorial Dr.

 More Information: